jamespipat/aws-lambda-ecs-comparison/README.md

 ## 🎯 Why This Project?

-Choosing betIen serverless and containers is one of the most common decisions cloud engineers face.
+Choosing between serverless and containers is one of the most common decisions cloud engineers face.
 Rather than relying on theory, this project builds **both architectures from scratch**, optimizes the Lambda side with **AWS Lambda Power Tuning**, hits them both with **identical Postman load tests**, and compares them on **latency, throughput, and cost**.

 **Everything is provisioned via CloudFormation**, just deploy the stacks and you're ready to test.
 No clicking around the console.
 No manual resource wiring.